hageboeck/OpenlabLecture/README.md

 ```
 If `display` doesn't work, check that you have an ssh connection with X forwarding (`ssh -X ...`).
 You can also use `convert` to convert from ppm to something else.

+## Bonus tasks
+### Floating-point precision
+The draft Julia kernel was using double precision for the complex numbers.
+Check if the usage of single-precision floating-point numbers yields satisfying results, and check the impact on the kernel execution.
+How fast can we go?
+(Note: Check what type of GPU the kernel is running on.
+Is it a data-centre grade GPU?)

+### CPU equivalent
+There is a naive CPU kernel called `juliaCPU` in `julia.h` that can be used as a drop-in replacement for the GPU kernel.
+Check its speed.
+How much speed up against a single CPU thread can you reach with the GPU?

+### Grid-strided loops for an image of arbitrary size
+You might have written a kernel where `i = threadIdx.x`.
+Whereas this is sufficient for our problem size, the maximum number of threads per SM is 1024, so your kernel might not be able to deal with larger images.
+Remember that you can use the grid-strided loop to process an array of arbitray size.
+Try using a grid-strided loop on an image of 2048x2048 pixels.
+You can use a linearised index from 0 to 2048x2048, and compute i and j using modulus and integer division.

 This work is licensed under a
 [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].